Daniell Peninsula: Geology

-The peninsula is an elongated basalt dome similar to the Adare and Hallett peninsulas.
-It consists of at least four overlapping shield volcanoes that form part of the Hallett Volcanic Province of the McMurdo Volcanic Group.
+The Daniell Peninsula consists of at least four overlapping shield volcanoes that form part of the Hallett Volcanic Province of the McMurdo Volcanic Group.
 Mount Brewster forms the central portion of the Daniell Peninsula and rises to an elevation of 2026 m, forming the highest point on the peninsula.
 K–Ar or Rb–Sr dating has given an age of 12.4 ± 0.2 million years for Mount Brewster pantelleritic trachyte and an age of 6.9 ± 0.3 million years for Mount Brewster hawaiite lava.

 A second shield volcano forming the southern end of the peninsula is deeply dissected by the Mandible Cirque.
 It contains the small satellite vent of Tousled Peak and the prominent ice-draped cone-like peak of Mount Lubbock.
 A dike cutting Mandible Cirque comenditic trachyte has given an age of 9.5 ± 0.1 million years.

 The Cape Daniell shield volcano at the northern end of the Daniell Peninsula has an elevation of 1910 m, with its highest point being an unnamed peak.
 The summit area contains a flat region several kilometres wide that might be a small ice-filled caldera.
 Cape Daniell trachyte lava has an age of 5.8 ± 0.1 million years while Cape Daniell benmoreite lava has an age of 5.6 ± 0.5 million years.

+Geography

+The Daniell Peninsula extends along the west coast of the Ross Sea to the east of the Victory Mountains.

+The Borchgrevink Glacier flows down the southwestern coast of the peninsula, from which it is fed by the Langevad Glacier and the Bargh Glacier.

+Mount Prior looks over the point where the Humphries Glacier flowing southwest joins the Borchgrevink Glacier.

+The Humphries Glacier is saddled with the Whitehall Glacier, which flows north from below Mount Brewster along the east coast of the peninsula to enter Tucker Inlet at the north of the peninsula.

+Cape Jones is the southernmost point of the Peninsula.

+North of Cape Jones are Mount Lubbock, Touried Peak, Narrow Neck, the Mandible Cirque and Cape Phillips.

+Cape Daniell on the northeast of the peninsula marks the mouth of the Tucker Inlet, opposite Cape Wheatstone on the Hallett Peninsula to the north.

+Features

+Named features of the Daniell Peninsula include: